tekuser/Suji-WebRTCDemo/README.md

 3) Open a web browser and go to the url http://localhost:9080

 Note: Jetty and Netty should be run on the same server because the websocket url is build using Jetty's hostname.
 This is hardcoded in the client javascript (webRtcDemo.js).
-In a same manner, the port of the Netty server should also be 9090 because it is also hardcoded in the client javascript (webRtcDemo.js).
+In the same way, the port of the Netty server should also be 9090 because it is also hardcoded in the client javascript (webRtcDemo.js).